alexth4ef9/setuptools/README.md

 ## routeros/set-routeros-tls

 Script for uploading a certificate chain and key and enabling webfig over tls.
 Only a certificate that is directly signed by the CA is supported (no sub CA).
-It is assumed the PKCS12 file has an empty password.